google/eng-practices/review/reviewer/pushback.md

 A common source of push back is that developers (understandably) want to get things done.
-They don't want to go through another round of review just to get this CL in.
-So they say they will clean something up in a later CL, and thus you should LGTM *this* CL now.
-Some developers are very good about this, and will immediately write a follow-up CL that fixes the issue.
-However, experience shows that as more time passes after a developer writes the original CL, the less likely this clean up is to happen.
-In fact, usually unless the developer does the clean up *immediately* after the present CL, it never happens.
+They don't want to go through another round of review just to get this PR in.
+So they say they will clean something up in a later PR, and thus you should LGTM *this* PR now.
+Some developers are very good about this, and will immediately write a follow-up PR that fixes the issue.
+However, experience shows that as more time passes after a developer writes the original PR, the less likely this clean up is to happen.
+In fact, usually unless the developer does the clean up *immediately* after the present PR, it never happens.
 This isn't because developers are irresponsible, but because they have a lot of work to do and the cleanup gets lost or forgotten in the press of other work.
-Thus, it is usually best to insist that the developer clean up their CL *now*, before the code is in the codebase and "done."
+Thus, it is usually best to insist that the developer clean up their PR *now*, before the code is in the codebase and "done."
 Letting people "clean things up later" is a common way for codebases to degenerate.

-If a CL introduces new complexity, it must be cleaned up before submission unless it is an [emergency](../emergencies.md).
-If the CL exposes surrounding problems and they can't be addressed right now, the developer should file a bug for the cleanup and assign it to themselves so that it doesn't get lost.
+If a PR introduces new complexity, it must be cleaned up before submission unless it is an [emergency](../emergencies.md).
+If the PR exposes surrounding problems and they can't be addressed right now, the developer should file a bug for the cleanup and assign it to themselves so that it doesn't get lost.
 They can optionally also write a TODO comment in the code that references the filed bug.

-## General Complaints About Strictness {#strictness}

-If you previously had fairly lax code reviews and you switch to having strict reviews, some developers will complain very loudly.
-Improving the [speed](speed.md) of your code reviews usually causes these complaints to fade away.

-Sometimes it can take months for these complaints to fade away, but eventually developers tend to see the value of strict code reviews as they see what great code they help generate.
-Sometimes the loudest protesters even become your strongest supporters once something happens that causes them to really see the value you're adding by being strict.

 ## Resolving Conflicts {#conflicts}